zacksimpson/reminders-web/README.md

 # Reminders Web

-A standalone browser companion for [Reminders](https://github.com/zacksimpson/reminders-tool), the Light Phone III reminders app.
-Laid out as a resizable multi-pane desktop app instead of the phone's tab bar.
+A standalone browser companion for [Reminders](https://github.com/zacksimpson/reminders-tool) for the Light Phone III.
+Laid out as a responsive desktop web app with feature parity.

-This is **not** currently synced with the phone app, it's a separate Firebase-backed account, with its own sign-in and its own tasks.
-Phone sync is a possible future phase, not implemented yet.
+This is **not** yet synced with the phone app, it's a separate Firebase-backed account, with its own sign-in and its own tasks.
+Phone sync is on the roadmap!!

 ## Stack